brentvollebregt/monopoly-money/README.md

 The base of this application is completed, there are just a few more cosmetic goals I'm aiming for:

 - Better support for number inputs: https://www.npmjs.com/package/react-number-format
-- When an game is ended and a user is sent home, their game is there
+- Game not removed from the home screen when kicked
 - When the user has a lot of dead games, useStoredGames can't remove them all at once since we can't update the local storage state using a function
-- Game not removed from the home screen when kicked
 - Help button
   - Small tutorial with GIFs
   - Layout: Title, description, GIF (repeat)